-As human population grows to a projected 10 billion people over the coming three decades19 pressure will mount to increase production across food sectors to meet protein demands.
-Using catch-only stock assessment models to evaluate current exploitation rates of bottom trawl fisheries20, we found that over 80% (1,192/1,430) of bottom trawl-caught stocks are currently harvested at rates below that associated with maximum sustainable yield (MSY; see Supplemental Material) and thus global trawl harvest has potential to sustainably increase by 9.1 million mt year-1 – a 22% increase over current harvest levels.
-In four LMEs, bottom trawl fisheries as a group are currently overfished and would require reductions in effort to achieve MSY, presenting opportunities to simultaneously increase harvest and reduce seafloor disturbance, however increasing catches in most LMEs require additional fishing effort (Figure 2).
+As the human population grows to a projected 10 billion people over the coming three decades19, pressure will mount to increase production across food sectors to meet protein demands.
+Using a catch-only stock assessment model to evaluate current exploitation rates of bottom trawl fisheries20, we found that over 80% (1,192/1,430) of bottom trawl-caught stocks are currently harvested at rates below that associated with maximum sustainable yield (MSY; see Supplemental Material) and thus global trawl harvest has the potential to sustainably increase by 9.1 million mt year-1 – a 22% increase over current harvest levels.
+In four LMEs, bottom trawl fisheries as a group are currently overfished and would require reductions in effort to achieve MSY, presenting opportunities to simultaneously increase harvest and reduce seafloor disturbance.
+However, increasing catches in most LMEs would require additional fishing effort (Figure 2).
 Aggregating across all assessed stocks, net global bottom trawl fishing effort would need to increase 45% under current catch rates, adding over 8 million additional hours of fishing to the world’s oceans each year.
 Under an assumption that this increase in fishing effort would be distributed comparably to past fishing effort, the cumulative effect on the seafloor would be proportionally less, increasing total seafloor disturbance by 10% (>290,000 sq. km) as fishing impacts overlap in space with already disturbed habitat21 (see Supplemental Materials).

 While global bottom trawl fisheries have potential for significant increased harvest potential, increases in seafood from these resources will present an apparent tradeoff between accepting additional seafloor impacts across most LMEs, or alternatively, shifting this foregone harvest to land-based food systems to meet future protein demands.
 For example, to supply the 1 million Mg of additional protein harvested if MSY were achieved with beef-sourced protein would require an additional 2.4 million km2 of land devoted to pasture and agricultural land for feed; pork and poultry would require 90,000 km2 for of agricultural land for feed.
 However, it may be possible to avoid this impasse through innovations that allow trawl harvest to increase without incurring additional effects to the seafloor.
 Two approaches show promise in this regard.
 First, opportunities exist to modify fishing gears to reduce seafloor contact, while still maintaining catch performance.
 For example, a simple gear modification of attaching small spherical lifting ‘bobbins’ to the footrope of a bottom trawl has been demonstrated to reduce seafloor contact by up to 95% without significant effect on the catch efficiency of targeted groundfish11 (Figure 3).
 In other examples, novel trawl door designs have been used to dramatically reduce bottom contact of trawl gear components22 (Figure 3), and newly developed pulse trawls utilize electrical pulses to stimulate groundfish or shrimp into moving upwards for capture off the seafloor23.
 Second, policies or technologies that increase catch efficiency such that less effort is expended per unit harvest can reduce seafloor impact in attaining prescribed catches.
-By aligning economic incentives with long term sustainable fishing practices, dedicated access privileges based fisheries management has been demonstrated to reduce wasteful fishing practices and reduce fishing effort to achieve a given catch24 For instance, upon transitioning to individual harvest quota-based management, total days at sea Nova Scotia offshore scallop decreased by 15 – 20%25.
+By aligning economic incentives with long term sustainable fishing practices, dedicated access privileges based fisheries management has been demonstrated to reduce wasteful fishing practices and reduce fishing effort to achieve a given catch24.
+For instance, upon transitioning to individual harvest quota-based management, total days at sea for Nova Scotia offshore scallop decreased by 15 – 20%25.